 Do you fund adaptations or biopics?

-No - due to the legal clearances required we can only fund original stories.
+No - due to the legal clearances required we can only fund original stories, unless adapting your own work (for example theatre or novel) for a film format.

 Can you explain what information you need from the different sections of the application form?